akza07/lenovo-legion-linux-notes/README.md

 Once it prints NVIDIA driver version, reboot.
 Fans will spin up and it will happen in the background.
 If you reboot before that, just re-install and wait again.

-_Since we have a Hybrid-GPU configuration, By default it should be using our iGPU.
-So technically the dGPU should be turned off or on Low Power state.
-But at the time of writing this, that's kind of broken.
-Which is the reason I'm writing and documenting this._

 ### 2. Monitoring the GPU